-- •Namibia receives very high levels of solar irradiation of 6.3 kWh/m 2/day and a specific yield of 5.4 kWh/kWp/day indicating strong technical feasibility for solar in the country.
-8 - •Namibia receives an average of 3,876 hours of sunlight per year.
+- Namibia receives very high levels of solar irradiation of 6.29 kWh/m2/day and a specific yield of 5.38 kWh/ kWp indicating strong technical feasibility for Solar in the country. - •Namibia receives an average of 3,876 hours of sunlight per year.
 It is sunny 88.4% of daylight hours, and 11.6% of daylight hours are likely cloudy or with shade, haze, or low sun intensity.
-9 - •The United Nations Development Programme (UNDP) in Namibia in collaboration with UNICEF Namibia launched the Vehicle-Grid-Integration (VGI) and Electric Vehicle (EV) project.
-10
+9 - The United Nations Development Programme (UNDP) in Namibia in collaboration with UNICEF Namibia launched the Vehicle-Grid-Integration (VGI) and Electric Vehicle (EV) project.

 - •56.3% population in Namibia had access to electricity as of 2020.
-11 - NamPower, the national electricity utility, is a state-owned company with a mandate to generate, trade, transmit, import, export, and distribute electricity. - The Electricity Control Board (ECB) is a statutory regulatory authority to exercise control over the electricity supply industry with the main responsibility of regulating electricity generation, transmission, and distribution. - •Regional Electricity Distributors (REDs) are autonomous companies that manage the distribution of power to electricity consumers in a specified region of the country.
-5
+11 - NamPower, the national electricity utility is a state-owned company with a mandate to generate, trade, transmit, import, export, and distribute electricity. - The Electricity Control Board (ECB) is a statutory regulatory authority to exercise control over the electricity supply industry with the main responsibility of regulating electricity generation, transmission, and distribution. - Regional Electricity Distributors (REDs) are autonomous companies that manage the distribution of power to electricity consumers in a specified region of the country.

 - NamPower owns a world-class transmission system and network of 132 kV to 400 kV of overhead power lines spanning more than 25,000 km.
-14 - A twin-circuit 220 kV transmission line from Walmund near Swakopmund to Rossing has been recently commissioned. - •A 400 kV line will be built from Kunene to the existing Omatando substation that will significantly increase the power supply capacity to Oshakati, Ondangwa.
-16
+14 - •A twin-circuit 220 kV transmission line from Walmund near Swakopmund to Rossing has been recently commissioned.
+15 - A 400 kV line will be built from Kunene to the existing Omatando substation that will significantly increase the power supply capacity to Oshakati, Ondangwa.

 - •The AfDB Group's Country Strategy Paper (CSP) 2020-2024 for Namibia lays out the strategy that will guide the bank to support the country for the achievement of sustainable and inclusive growth.
-17 - •The AfDB approved USD 129.4 Mn loan to finance the Namibia Economic Governance and Competitiveness Support Programme.
+17 - The AfDB approved USD 129.4 Mn loan to finance the Namibia Economic Governance and Competitiveness Support Programme.
 18

-- •In 2020, Namibia's per capita electricity consumption stood at 0.42 MWh, which is significantly lower in comparison to the global average of 3.31 MWh.
-21 - The total installed capacity in the country stood at 599.73 MW in 2019. - •The total installed capacity of Solar PV witnessed a CAGR of 18% between 2017-2021 reaching 144.9 MW in 2021 from 74.8 MW levels in 2017.
+- Per capita electricity consumption is 0.42 MWh which is significantly lower in comparison to the global average of 3.31 MWh as of 2020. - The total installed capacity in the country stood at 599.73 MW in 2019. - •The total installed capacity of Solar PV witnessed a CAGR of 18%, reaching 144.9 MW in 2021 from 74.8 MW levels in 2017.
 20 - The price of electricity in the country stood at 13.5 US Cents/kWh as of 2019.